octobercms/docs/plugin-extending.md

         }
     }

-> **Note:** In some cases (adding fields that should be made translatable by [RainLab.Translate](https://github.com/rainlab/translate-plugin) for example), you may want to extend the [`backend.form.extendFieldsBefore`](https://octobercms.com/docs/api/backend/form/extendfieldsbefore) event instead.
+> **Note**: In some cases (adding fields that should be made translatable by [RainLab.Translate](https://github.com/rainlab/translate-plugin) for example), you may want to extend the [`backend.form.extendFieldsBefore`](https://octobercms.com/docs/api/backend/form/extendfieldsbefore) event instead.

 <a name="extending-backend-list"></a>
 ### Extending a backend list